-Is It Safe for Americans to Travel to Colombia in 2026?
+Is Medellín Safe for Tourists in 2026?

 The Short Answer